ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 only.
 They became intelli­
 gent men, but married uneducated and
 uncivilized wives.
 The result was, that
 the children were all like the mother.?
 Soon the father lost his interest in both
-wife and children
+wife and children.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vi:batch_vi_dior_ver01:data:sn85025007:0041566350A:1860072701:0304/pct:69.800817,40.786822,14.029445,3.601157/!600,600/0/default.jpg"/>
 </td>